achla95/achla95.github.io/content/posts/HackTheBox-Forest.md

 ---

-Exploit a domain controller that allows us to enumerate users over RPC, attack Kerberos with AS-REP Roasting, and use Win-RM to get a shell.
+Exploit a domain controller that allows us to enumerate users over RPC, attack Kerberos with AS-REP Roasting, and use Evil-WinRM to get a shell.
 Then using Bloodhound we can take advantage of the permissions of some user that allow us to dump admin hash to get a shell as admin.
 <!--more-->

 # **Introduction**

 It's been a long time since I posted my last writeup, now I'm back.
-We start with a cool box to begin with Active Directory.
+We start with a cool box to begin with <span style="color:#85B5EB">Active Directory</span>.

 ## **Nmap**
 Let's start with the nmap scan which shows us typical open ports for a Windows machine :